-Our objective is to introduce a cost structure to the above described queueing system and then address a cost minimization problem when the arrival rate is very large and in concert, service times are very short.
-Such a situation leads to heavy traffic in the queueing system, which has been addressed in \cite{lee2011convergence}.
-We can approximate it by a diffusion process driven by a Brownian motion.
-Here our cost minimization problem consists of two types of costs: a control cost and an idle server cost.
+Our objective is to introduce a cost structure to the above-described queueing system and then address a cost minimization problem when the arrival rate is very large and, in concert, service times are very short.
+Such a situation leads to a diffusion approximation of the state process in heavy traffic, which is driven by a Brownian motion, and it has been addressed in \cite{lee2011convergence}.
+We extend the weak convergence result to further formulate a control problem for system managers, aiming to minimize their costs within a discrete-view framework.
+Here, we introduce a cost structure consisting of two types of costs: a control cost and an idle server cost.
 The control cost is characterized by a non-trivial cost function related to the use of control, and idle server cost is generated by the penalty of idleness.
 We will see that under such a cost structure and heavy traffic conditions described below, zero control leads to a large arrival rate, which further derives a large queue length.
 This results in a large control cost and a small cost generated from the idle server.
-On the contrary, an implement of large values for the control leads to a small arrival rate, which further yields short queue length and thus, less control cost and enormous idleness cost.
+On the contrary, the implementation of large values for the control leads to a small arrival rate, which further yields a short queue length and, thus, less control cost and enormous idleness cost.
 Hence, it is natural to seek a special control that minimizes the expense.
-We will show that under heavy traffic conditions, the queue control problem (QCP) can be approximated by a diffusion control problem (DCP) with the analogous cost functional, which is one of the major contributions of this article.
+We will show that under heavy traffic conditions, the QCP can be approximated by a DCP with an analogous cost functional.